Your Handy Guide To Preparing For Interior House Painting

 • If you’re painting a bathroom, you’ll need paint that can handle damp, humid conditions and that offers mould resistance.

 You know DIY interior house painting requires you to make multiple important considerations.
-You know you’ll need paint and plenty of other gear – and if a professional finish is important to you, it’ll need to be the highest quality paint and gear you can afford.
-And then, you’ll need to brush up on how to paint a room.
+You know you’ll need paint and plenty of other gear, and if a professional finish is important to you, it will need to be the highest quality paint and gear you can afford.
+And then you’ll need to brush up on how to paint a room.

-5 Things You Can Do To Prepare For Professional House Painters
+5 Things To Do Before Professional Interior Painters Arrive

 1. Remove fragile items and electronics from the room